ecashin/force-graph/README.md

 e.g., as installed by [rustup](https://rustup.rs/).

 The [cargo-make](https://docs.rs/crate/cargo-make/0.8.0) tool
-is used to run the example web application.
+is used to coordinate the example web application, and the [trunk](https://trunkrs.dev/) tool is used by `cargo-make`.

 ## Todo: Librarification